 Finally, she took a red piece of wool, tried to tie it into a knot herself, then asked me to do it for her.
 She used it to finish off her snowman with a scarf.

-How cute is the finished snowman??!
+How cute is the finished bottle cap snowman??!
 I absolutely love it!

 E went through the other snowman body parts in the tray and asked me why I’d colored one of the bottle caps red and one blue.
 I told her that I figured that some snowmen may wear colorful clothes.

-She thought about it, then decided to use the red bottle cap in a completely different way: She asked for a Sharpie and drew a face on the cap.
+After some thought about this, she decided to use the red bottle cap in a completely different way: She asked for a Sharpie and drew a face on the cap.

 She’d pushed one of the bottle caps far enough into the play dough to end up with a round cut out.